gqlgo/gqlgenc/README.md

   - "./query/*.graphql" # Where are all the query files located?
 generate:
   clientInterfaceName: "GithubGraphQLClient" # Determine the name of the generated client interface
-  enableClientJsonOmitemptyTag: true # Optional: Controls whether the "omitempty" option is added to JSON tags (default: true)
 ```

 Execute the following command on same directory for .gqlgenc.yml